elibroftw/blog.elijahlopez.ca/content/posts/incompetence.md

 I closed my BMO account and got a bank draft of my account balance minus $10.
 I go to CIBC and the lady there tells me the funds would've been put on hold and that since my business account doesn't even have ID, I need to speak to my business advisor.
 But I don't have a business advisor since
-I openeded up the account online.
+I onended up the account online.
 I end up going on a wild goose chase for another hour and then decided to just go with RBC since they have the best UI and I already personal bank with them.
 They charge a monthly fee of $6, but at least I know I'm getting COMPETENT service.
-I opened and verfied my account with just a phone call and some emails.
+I opened and verified my account with just a phone call and some emails.